-Chefs from around the world regard the octopus caught off the coast of Western Australia as the best they’ve had.
+Chefs from around the world regard the octopus that is caught off the Abrolhos Islands on the coast of Western Australia as the best they’ve had.
 Everyone has their favourite way to cook octopus, here are some of our favourites.

 A well prepared dish of West Australian Octopus not only tastes fantastic, it’s also great for your health.

 Octopus has always formed an important part of two of the world’s healthiest diets.
 The healthy, long-living people of the Mediterranean and Japan can attest to that.